wilcox63/practice/INSTALL_AND_DEMO.md

 ### Step 2: Downloading and editing the HTML Project

 ***
-**NOTE:** For this example, we are using Visual Studio Code to edit our HTML files.
-The most important parts are Parts 3 & 4.
-Parts 1, 2 & 5 can be adapted to whatever software you prefer.
+**NOTE:** We are using Visual Studio Code to edit our HTML files, any code editing software will work for you.
+You can even open the files on your computer's built in text editor and still effectively do this tutorial!
+You do not need any coding knowledge to complete this tutorial!
 ***

 1. On this GitHub repository (https://github.com/minh-msu/CMSE495_Documenters) download ```DetroitFinders.zip```.
 Unzip the file wherever you like.